 What makes a great song?
 Rhythm?
 Melody?
 Structure?
-Accomplished musicians?
+Musicians?
 Hi-tech engineering?
 According to Michael Jackson, a great song created itself.
 Rhythms, melodies and lyrics simply came to him, like ripe fruit waiting to be picked.
-Nevertheless, Jackson’s personal songwriting skills and techniques were inevitably how he made his jam.
+Nevertheless, Jackson’s personal songwriting skills and techniques were how he made his jam.
 Here’s a glimpse of how he did it.

 This article is the sequel to: